The Grant Cycle

 - Gather community input.

-- Meet, draft, and vote on your council priorities.
+- Meet, draft, and vote on your council’s local guidelines and priorities.

-Publish council priorities no later than September 1.
+Submit you council priorities by filling out the “Guidelines & Priorities” report in the grants management system no later than August 31, as they will be published automatically on September 1.
 LCCs may also distribute hard copies at key locations in their community with instructions for accessing the application online.

 If new issues come up during grant review, it is important to make notes in the minutes to discuss them later when reviewing the elements of the LCC funding philosophy.
-An LCC should not make policy decisions during a grant cycle; it is unfair to applicants if additional criteria are introduced after they have applied, and it could trigger a reconsideration request from an applicant who felt the rules were changed without public notice.
+An LCC should not make updates to local guidelines and priorities during a grant cycle; it is unfair to applicants if additional criteria are introduced after they have applied, and it could trigger a reconsideration request from an applicant who felt the rules were changed without public notice.